Any good tips for scanning Golf Tags on the course?

 J

-Johnny Nonny posted over 3 years ago
+Johnny Nonny posted about 4 years ago

 Get a phone clip.
 It does wonders.